-- \$156,223 reduction in salary by not filling the Fire Chief position - \$136,799 in contract expenses for Fire Chief contract with Gold Ridge Fire Protection District - \$95,000 increase to fund contracts for costs related to fire consolidation with Gold Ridge. - \$40,000 increase in firefighter expenses to expand coverage.
+- \$156,223 reduction in salary by not filling the Fire Chief position - \$136,799 in contract expenses for Fire Chief contract with Gold Ridge Fire Protection District - \$95,000 increase to fund contracts for costs related to fire consolidation with Gold Ridge - \$40,000 increase in firefighter expenses to expand coverage.
 The budget would also shift \$40,000 previously used for retention of firefighters to expand coverage.
-The goal is to fund two fire personnel at the fire station twenty-four hours a day, seven days a week to improve response times and increase safety for firefighters.
-This item is a placeholder in the FY 24 25 City Budget and a final report out will be provided by the Fire Ad Hoc Committee at a future City Council meeting for full Council consideration. - \$20,000 increase in Equipment to replace essential radios.
+The goal is to fund two fire personnel at the fire station twenty-four hours a day, seven days a week to improve response times and increase safety for firefighters. - \$20,000 increase in Equipment to replace essential radios.